espocrm/documentation/administration/bpm.md

 Processes are available from administration panel.
 The link also can be added as a tab on the navigation panel.

 Process represents business process instance.
 When it's initiated it gets the status 'Started'.
 When process is finished it gets the status 'Ended'.
-The process can also be stopped manually by an user who has the access to edit the process.
+The process can also be stopped manually by a user who has an access to edit the process.
 If it's stopped manually it gets status the 'Stopped'.

 The process is executed according the flowchart.
 Flowchart of process can't be changed after process is started.